Contribution In Insurance – Demystifying the Secrets & Implications 2023

 #1.
 Pro-rata Contribution:

-From our experience, we observed that this method usually comes into play when policies have the same terms and conditions.
-See how it works; the amount that was paid by each insurer for the loss is proportional to the limit of liability specified in their respective insurance policies.
+Pro-rata contribution works in a way that the amount that was paid by each insurer for the loss is proportional to the limit of liability specified in their respective insurance policies.

 Pro-Rata Contribution - Insuranceopedia